gaehlerm/SoftwareEngineering/README.md

 	def __init__(self):
 		self.engine = Engine(322)

-car = Car()
+taxi = Car()
-print(car.engine.power)
+print(taxi.engine.power)
 ```

-Now there may be many programmers that prefer the code used for the `lion`.
+Now there may be many programmers that prefer the code used for the `lion`, for example because it is less code.
 But in my opinion, this is bad code.
-The code used with the `taxi` is clearly to be prefered.
+The `lion` code is implicit and implicit code is genereally to be avoided because it is not as clear as it could be.
+The code used with the `taxi` is clearly to be prefered as it is explicit.
 You have to write a little bit (one word!) more code inside the print statement, but the clarity really makes up for it.
 The code using the `taxi` is much clearer because it tells you where the `power` variable comes from.
 It is a variable inside the `engine`.
 This is the ultimate reason why I recommend using composition instead of inheritance.
 It makes the code much clearer.
+It is explicit.

 ## Conclusions